-While preparing for family counseling, we must recognize the family's fragility during the EHDI process and the impact the diagnosis of hearing loss has on the entire family, including the extended family.
+While preparing for family counseling, we must recognize the family's fragility during

+The audiologist must facilitate the parents' knowledge of options and opportunities to send a message of optimism and prevent feelings of fear or isolation. the EHDI process and the impact the diagnosis of hearing loss has on the entire family, including the extended family.
 The family will need to identify and seek the assistance of many supports outside the audiological community and will need continuing emotional support throughout the child's lifetime.